Razzies 2023: Drew Barrymore calls child actor's nomination bullying

 "I don't like it because she is younger," she went on to say on Talk of the Table.

 "We do want to be cautious about how we speak to or about people, because it encourages other people to join on that bandwagon.

-I'm glad to see people didn't jump on the 'let's make fun of her' wave, instead people said, 'this isn't right'."
+"I'm glad to see people didn't jump on the 'let's make fun of her' wave, instead people said, 'this isn't right'."